ESG Leaders roundtable discussion on making MedTech more sustainable

 McKinsey & Company is a single, global partnership that works with clients to help workforces innovate more sustainably and achieve lasting gains in performance that will thrive for this generation and the next.
 United by a strong set of values, including a deep commitment to diversity, and a common purpose: to create positive, enduring change in the world, McKinsey & Company is committed to social responsibility and environmental sustainability.

 Throughout the Values and Value event series, a wide range of essential ESG topics for Life Sciences is covered: why sustainability matters, the path for carbon and plastic neutrality, climate risk mitigation strategies, the route to reducing health inequity, a role model for business resilience and diversity, SEC disclosure and ESG reporting & transparency, and decarbonization.
 Today’s topic was specifically on design for sustainability in medical products and packaging.
-The topic of product positioning on the market was discussed using the example of the best gambling sites of all time.
+The topic of product positioning on the market was discussed as well.

 In the roundtable discussion, McKinsey resurfaced the urgency to act, particularly in the healthcare sector.
 Around 14,000 tons of waste per day is generated by healthcare facilities in the U.S. alone, with most of it being disposed of in landfills or by incineration, and the pharma industry continues to emit 55% more greenhouse gases than the automotive sector.
 With that, McKinsey facilitated conversation around ways MedTech centric DfS (design for sustainability) levers are able to be scaled across a portfolio.
 These include: switching formats and materials, eliminating materials of concern, reducing material, piece count reduction, and design for repair and disassembly.